Dental crowns (“caps”) – What are they? When is one needed?

 1) What are dental crowns?

 - A crown (“cap”) is a type of dental restoration that fully cups over that portion of a tooth or dental implant that lies at and above the gum line.

 - Once placed, it in effect becomes the tooth’s new outer surface.
 (In comparison, a dental filling just fills in or repairs a portion of a tooth.)

 - Crowns are permanently cemented into place.
-The tooth-crown unit that results functions and is cared for just like a natural tooth.
+The tooth-crown unit that is created functions and is cared for just like a natural tooth.

 2) Why are they placed?

 There are several reasons why a dental crown might be made for a tooth.
 Dentists routinely use them to: